umarbutler/persist-cache/README.md

 ## Features 🎯
 - **⚡ Lightning-fast**: a function call can be cached in as little as 145 microseconds and be returned back in as few as 95 microseconds.
 - **💽 Persistent**: cached returns persist across sessions and are stored locally.
-- **⌛ Stale-free**: cached returns may be given shelf lives, after which they will be automatically flushed out.
+- **⌛ Stale-free**: cached returns may be given a shelf life, after which they will be automatically flushed out.
 - **🦺 Process- and thread-safe**: interprocess file locks prevent processes and threads from writing over each other.
 - **⏱️ Async-compatible**: asynchronous functions can be cached with the same decorator as synchronous ones.
 - **👨‍🏫 Class-compatible**: methods can be cached with the same decorator as functions (although the `self` argument is always ignored).